LanLi2017/yw-idcc-17/README.md

 3. Run the demo example by calling `bash make.sh` or `./make.sh`.

-4. Go to `results/` folder and check the generated proveannce query result.
+4. Go to `results/` folder and check the generated provenance query result.
 For Mac users, you might use `open` command to access the PDF files, while for Windows users, you might use `start` command to access the PDF files.

 ## Developing your own Demo
 1. Copy your example folder under examples/ folder.